 Research has uncovered surprising information on toxic workplaces and teams:

 1. Traditional ‘solutions’ rarely work (and, in fact, often further harm victims who frequently end up leaving their jobs).

 2. The people most targeted aren’t ‘weaklings; they’re the emotionally intelligent and high performers.
 Yup, your best people are at risk – often repeatedly thwarted from delivering their finest for your company.

 3. This problem is called the ‘invisible epidemic.’
 All of this can happen right under your nose with you having little awareness of it.
-As a manager, you may feel your workplace is positive.
+As a manager, you may think your workplace is positive.
 Do your employees feel the same way?

-The secret to high performing collaboration and teamwork is the ability to create psychological safety.
+The secret to high performance collaboration and teamwork is the ability to create psychological safety.
 It’s a culture of interpersonal respect and trust in which everyone feels safe to be themselves and take interpersonal risks.
-It’s a learned skill that also involves understanding what makes workplaces and relationships toxic in the first place.
+It’s a learned skill that involves understanding what makes workplaces and relationships toxic in the first place.

 Please contact us to find out more.